-The Dude is sipping a white Russian, and reflecting on his many career stops, and the fleeting thoughts are turning to the spectatcle of fighting executives.
+The Dude is sipping a white Russian, and reflecting on his many career stops, and the fleeting thoughts are turning to the spectacle of fighting executives.
 The Dude is astounded by the public, tit-for-tat battles he has witnessed over the years.

-The Dude is not naive enough to believe that executives and the executive leadership team is harmonious and sings kumbaya over tropical drinks while playng footsie under the mahogany table, but he also expects them to act professionally.
+The Dude is not naive enough to believe that executives and the executive leadership team is harmonious and sings kumbaya over tropical drinks while playing footsie under the mahogany table, but he also expects them to act professionally.
 Yet, time and again, Executives have demonstrated that they are just as petty as the popular girls clique you remember from high-school.

 A corollary that the Dude penned is that when executives get together, they compare themselves by their comp, and the size of their empire.

 At one public company that the Dude worked at, it was fascinating to read the Edgar 10K filings2.
 Those are the ones that they use to disclose things like "executive compensation".
 At this company, the three EVP (executive vice presidents) were on a merry-go-round of compensation dick measuring.

 Executive 1 got a large stock grant.
 Two weeks later, the other two executives got a stock grant.
 Executive 2 got a $1K a month car allowance.
 One month later, the other two executives got a larger car allowance.